 - The successful trial defense of another abuse-of-process action brought by Cal Thur.
 In Crackel v.
 Allstate Ins.
 Co.
 (Pima County, Arizona 2001), in a five-week jury trial, the plaintiffs sought $500,000 in compensatory damages and $100 million in punitive damages, alleging that Allstate’s CCPR program induced Allstate’s claim personnel to "lowball" claim payments and forced Allstate's in-house attorneys to abuse legal process once litigation began.
 We argued, on the other hand, that Allstate's CCPR program is a sound business and claim-handling program that reasonably attempts to eliminate the overpayment of claims.
 In a divided decision (6-2), the jury awarded nominal compensatory damages ($7,500 per plaintiff); but in the second phase of the trial on punitive damages, the jury was out less than 10 minutes and unanimously rendered a defense verdict.

-- Best Lawyers’ Phoenix Insurance Law "Lawyer of the Year," 2014
+- "Lawyer of the Year," Best Lawyers in America, Phoenix Insurance Law, 2014

 - “Top 50 Attorneys” in Arizona, Southwest Super Lawyers, Insurance, 2009, 2011 - 2014